jsarchibald/cs50/exercises/week9.md

 Recall from working in `application.py` that we pass to the Jinja template a variable called `flight`, a dictionary of one row from the `flights` table in the database.
 Our only `TODO` in `templates/update.html` is to create a table row summarizing all the information available about that flight.
 The form itself is handled for us.
 Recall that the flight will have an `origin`, a `destination`, a `departure` (which should probably be run through the `to_timestamp` filter I created), and a `status`.

+And we're done!

+### Submitting your group's work

+In the CS50 IDE, in the file browser to the left, right click the folder called `flights`.
+Click `Download`.
+Save this ZIP file somewhere on your computer.

+Then, visit [this form](https://bit.ly/3jTAwRY) and submit your ZIP file, making sure to note on the form which part of this exercise you completed.